Authress-Engineering/openapi-resolver.js/.github/ISSUE_TEMPLATE/Bug_report.md

   Before you submit, please read the following:

-  If you're here to report a security issue, please STOP writing an issue and contact us at security@swagger.io instead!
+  If you're here to report a security issue, please STOP writing an issue and contact us at security@rhosys.ch instead!

   Search open/closed issues before submitting!

-  Issues on GitHub are only related to problems of Swagger-Client itself.
-We'll try to offer support here for your use case, but we can't offer help with projects that use Swagger-Client indirectly.
+  Issues on GitHub are only related to problems of OpenAPI Resolver itself.
+We'll try to offer support here for your use case, but we can't offer help with projects that use OpenAPI Resolver indirectly.

   Likewise, we can't accept bugs in the Swagger/OpenAPI specifications themselves, or anything that violates the specifications.
 -->